Packages

 customize:

-This is because Home Assistant processes the authentication provided early in the start-up process, even before packages are processed.
+This is because Home Assistant processes the auth_providers configuration early during startup, before packages are processed.